dawn-search/dawnsearch/README.md

 If you want to run Arecibo on AWS EC2, follow the instructions from https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html to install the required drivers.

-You can now download WAT files into a directory, for example into '../wat'.
+You can now download WARC files into a directory, for example into '../wat'.
+There is no need to extract them, the indexer will work on gz files.

 To index: